Jazz Age: Rum running/bootlegging

 As to where speakeasies obtained alcohol, there were rum runners and bootleggers.
 Rum running, in this case, was the organized smuggling of liquor by land or sea into the U.S. Decent foreign liquor was high-end alcohol during prohibition, and William McCoy had some of the best of it.
 Bill McCoy was in the rum-running business, and at certain points of time was ranked among the best.
 To avoid being caught, he sold liquor just outside the territorial waters of the United States.
 Buyers would come to him to pick up his booze as a precaution for McCoy.
 McCoy's liquor specialty was selling high-quality whiskey without diluting the alcohol.
 Bootlegging was making and or smuggling alcohol around the U.S. As selling the alcohol could make plenty of money, there are several major ways this was done.
 One strategy used by Frankie Yale and the Genna brothers gang (both involved in organized crime) was to give poor Italian Americans alcohol stills to make alcohol for them at $15 per day's work.
 Another strategy was to buy liquor from rumrunners.
 Racketeers would also buy closed breweries and distilleries and hire former employees to make alcohol.
-Another person famous for organized crime named Johnny Torrio partnered with two other mobsters and legitimate brewer Joseph Stenson to make illegal beer in a total of nine breweries.
+Johnny Torrio partnered with two other mobsters and legitimate brewer Joseph Stenson to make illegal beer in a total of nine breweries.
 Finally, some racketeers stole industrial grain alcohol and redistilled it to sell in speakeasies.